hkhanna/django-base/USAGE.md

 This repository is used as a template repository that I can clone for any new Django project.
 Those projects should keep this repo as a "base" remote so changes to this base repository can be easily merged into the children projects.

-Generally, you'll want to avoid making too many changes to the `base` app to avoid merge conflicts when you merge in updates to this base repo.
-In other words, put as much as you can into different apps, although some changes to the `base` app may be unavoidable.
+Generally, you'll want to avoid making too many changes to the `core` app to avoid merge conflicts when you merge in updates to this base repo.
+In other words, put as much as you can into different apps, although some changes to the `core` app may be unavoidable.

-# Creating a new Django project from `base-fedora`
+# Creating a new Django project from `fedora/base`

 - Pick a suitable project name.
 - Clone the repo into the new project name directory.
-E.g., `git clone git@github.com:getmagistrate/base-fedora.git <project_name>`
+E.g., `git clone git@github.com:hkhanna/fedora.git <project_name>`
 - Rename the `origin` remote to `base`: `git remote rename origin base`
 - In the project directory: `git checkout base/base && git checkout -b base && git branch -D main && git branch -M main`.
 - Create a fresh Github repo for the project.
 - Point the `origin` remote to a fresh Github repo.
-- In the `base-fedora` repo, add the new application as it's own remote so you can cherry-pick commits if necessary.
+- In the `fedora` repo, add the new application as it's own remote so you can cherry-pick commits if necessary.
 - Remove or replace the LICENSE file.
 - Update `.env.example` to the desired defaults for the new project.
 - Grep for the string `base-fedora` and either replace that string with the project name or take the other described action.
-- Decide if `billing` should be installed at this point.
-  - You can always install billing later, but if you know for sure you need it, do it now.
-  - To install `billing`:
-    - [Follow the instructions](https://github.com/hkhanna/billing) to install the package.
-    - Add `billing.mixins.BilingMixin` to the `SettingsView` after `LoginRequiredMixin`.
 - Either disable social auth by removing it from the installed apps or obtain the relevant secrets and add them to local `.env`.
 - Do the "Local Installation" in the README.
 - Add to `ALLOWED_HOSTS` in production settings whatever the domain is going to be.